Leslie Fuller: Film

-Fuller was becoming noticed, and was offered a part in a film by producer Joe Rock, who had produced some of Stan Laurel's comedies.
-This was the start of his film career and he went on make around 26 films between 1930 and 1945, many of them "quota quickies".
+Fuller was becoming noticed, and was offered a part in a film, Why Sailors Leave Home, by producer Joe Rock, who had produced some of Stan Laurel's comedies.
+This was the start of his film career, followed by Kiss Me Sergeant (1931), The Last Coupon (1932), and A Political Party (1933).
+Fuller went on make around 26 films between 1930 and 1945, many of them "quota quickies".
 He leased the old Neptune Studios at Elstree and produced his own movies under the name "Leslie Fuller Pictures Ltd".

 In 1930, just as his film career had taken off, his wife Beatrice, who had been ill for about two years, died.
 Fuller continued to work, and while he was filming The Pride of the Force in 1932, he met his second wife, Anne ("Nan") Bates, who was appearing as a bare-back elephant rider in a circus.
 She had appeared in concert parties doing tap routines together with her sisters Helen and Cecilia and her brother John, so had much in common with Leslie.
-They married and bought a house in Teddington, Middlesex and became the parents of twin girls, Anne & Sheila, whose godparents were Renee Houston and Gracie Fields.
+They married and bought a house in Teddington, Middlesex and became the parents of twin girls, Anne and Sheila, whose godparents were Renee Houston and Gracie Fields.

 With the outbreak of the Second World War, fewer films were made, and Fuller's style of comedy was beginning to date.
 In 1945 he made one last film, What Do We Do Now?, in which he only had a minor role supporting another comedian, George Moon.